robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 ## DATA VISUALIZATION AND INSIGHTS

-Firstly we can do some simple calculations to get some general insights on ship length, ship tonage and to find the most popular shipping agent company.
+Since the data is now cleaned up and ready for visualization, firstly, I can do some simple calculations to get some general insights on ship length, ship tonage and to find the most popular shipping agent company and then I will import the data into Power BI via SQL Server method.

+From the laivo_ilgis column we can calculate the average ship length.

 ```sql
 SELECT ROUND(AVG(laivo_ilgis),2) as average_ship_length FROM Laivas_edited;